weaveworks-guides/weave-net-legacy/rails-ubuntu-simple/README.md

 your infrastructure.

-In this example we will set up a simple, containerized deployment of a Ruby on Rails application, backed by a standard MySQL database.
+In this example we will set up a simple, containerized deployment of a Ruby on Rails application, backed by a standard PostgreSQL database.

 We will use
 [WeaveDNS](https://github.com/weaveworks/weave/tree/master/weavedns#readme)